Artikunazo/garycss/README.md

     - Note: Align left is default

 ## Feedback
+All feedback is welcome!.
 You can send any feedback in https://github.com/Artikunazo/garycss/issues

+Regards and Thx!